cardopoli/this-was-tomorrow/content/sites/tinkers-bubble.md

   ## The place and its origins

-  Tinkers Bubble is an intentional community located at Norton Sub Hamdon near Little Norton in south Somerset, England.
-It was established in 1994 on 40 acres of land consisting of about 20 acres of woodland as well as orchards and pasture.
+  Tinkers Bubble is an intentional community located near Norton Sub Hamdon in south Somerset, England.
+It was established in 1994 on 42 acres of land consisting of about 28 acres of woodland as well as orchards and pasture.
 The name derives from the spring that flows through the woodland and ends in a small waterfall by the road - historically, gypsies brought their horses to this "bubble" (the gypsy name for waterfall) to water them.

   <div class="audio-track" data-twt-bg="#f54927" data-twt-fg="#ffffff" data-twt-pad="20px 24px" data-twt-btn-size="18px" data-twt-time-size="13px" data-twt-show-timer="1">